John3/awesome-torque3d/README.md

 Turn-based strategy (TBS)

 - [Darkwind: War on Wheels](http://www.dark-wind.com) - [Store Steam](http://store.steampowered.com/app/295710/) A multiplayer online, simultaneous turn-based game of vehicular combat.
+- [Dead State](http://www.deadstate.doublebearproductions.com/) - [1](http://www.doublebearproductions.com/) - [Steam Store](http://store.steampowered.com/app/239840) Is a compelling, high-tension RPG set at the beginning of the zombie apocalypse, the player must organize a scant handful of allies, working on fortifying a shelter, scouting for food and supplies, making uncertain alliances with others.
 - [Frozen Cortex](http://www.frozencortex.com) - [Store Steam](http://store.steampowered.com/app/237350) Is a simultaneous turn-based strategy game.
 Defeat your opponent’s plans on a randomly-generated playfield in this brutal futuresport.
+- [Mosby's Confederacy](http://tiltedmill.com/mosbys_confederacy/) - [1](https://www.garagegames.com/community/blogs/view/15547) - [Store Steam](http://store.steampowered.com/app/17180/) As John Singleton Mosby, one of the Civil War's most interesting and dynamic leaders, you are charged, not with leading vast armies into battle, but with commanding small bands of skirmishers, scouts, and guerilla fighters.

 #### TBT
 Turn-based tactics (TBT)